 Adhering to GAAP standards is still voluntary for private businesses, so you may wonder why you should consider adopting GAAP with the modifications issued for private businesses.
 We recommend it for the following reasons:

 - GAAP standards make it easy for you and potential investors to evaluate and understand your financial reports.

 - Following GAAP reporting standards with modifications for private companies ensures consistency in your financial statements.

 - GAAP standards help to build trust with your stakeholders by providing them with a predictable framework for evaluating their financial interest in your company.

 - Failure to adhere to GAAP standards can result in fines for public companies.
 Like public companies, private companies can run into problems if their financial reporting isn’t held to a high standard of accuracy and consistency.

 - It may be easier to sell your company if you adhere to GAAP standards.
-For example, if a publicly-traded company wanted to acquire your business, using GAAP standards would make the process easy because your accounting standards would already be aligned with theirs.
+For example, if a publicly traded company wanted to acquire your business, using GAAP standards would simplify the process because your accounting standards would already align with theirs.

-We believe it is an investment worth making when you switch to GAAP standards.
-If you proceed with this change, we do suggest hiring a professional accountant to help with the switch to GAAP accounting.
+We believe switching to GAAP standards is an investment worth making.
+If you proceed with this change, we suggest hiring a professional accountant to help with the switch to GAAP accounting.
 The process can be unwieldy and confusing to business owners who don’t have a background in accounting.

 Upcoming and New Changes to GAAP for Business Owners

 We’ve already outlined the four major changes adopted by the FASB’s Private Company Council in 2014, but the FASB updates its standards every year.
-While most of the standards adopted are not required for private companies, it’s still a good idea to be aware of what’s changing.
+While most of the standards adopted are not required for private companies, it’s still a good idea to know what’s changing.